Louis Kahn (admiral)

-Louis-Lazare Kahn (1895 - 1967, Paris), known as Admiral Louis Kahn, was the first French Jewish Admiral, and a leader of the French Jewish community.
+Louis-Lazare Kahn (1895–1967, Paris), known as Admiral Louis Kahn, was the first French Jewish Admiral, and a leader of the French Jewish community.

 Biography

 Louis Kahn was born in 1895 and received a degree in marine engineering from the École Polytechnique in 1914.
 During World War II, he escaped from France via Spain, headed for London, then to Algiers, the shipbuilding center of the Free French Naval Forces (Forces navales françaises libres).

 With the Secretary of the Navy (Ministre de la Marine) Louis Jacquinot and the Vice-Admiral André Lemonnier, Engineer General Louis Kahn was one of the project managers of the revival of the Navy from Algiers.

-Roger Peyrefitte thus described Admiral Kahn’s role:
+Roger Peyrefitte thus described Admiral Kahn's role:

-"London and Jean Pierre-Bloch make me think of another Jew who went to join the Free French Forces: the Engineer General, Admiral Kahn.
-He had perfected a means of protecting shipping against torpedoes, and wished to submit the invention to Churchill.
-He apparently wished to impose a condition, however, which was the recognition of de Gaulle’s government by England, which till then had only approved it.
-He declined the most attractive offers for his invention, but was finally persuaded by de Gaulle himself to relinquish his patent without stipulation.
-This story reminds one of Chaim Weizmann, who in 1914, delivered his discovery of acetone to England only on the understanding that a Jewish national home should be established in Palestine.
-It’s only fair that he should have been the first President of the State of Israel.
-Confidentially though, I prefer the adventure of Admiral Kahn, who only became President of the Consistory."

-He was president of the Marine Academy (l’Académie de marine) from 1959 to 1961.
+He was president of the Marine Academy (l'Académie de marine) from 1959 to 1961.

 He was president of the Consistoire Central des juifs de France (1963–1967).
 He was also president-delegate of the Alliance Israélite Universelle and vice-president of the ORT.

 Admiral Kahn was close to rabbi David Feuerwerker.
 The latter officiated at the wedding of the son of the president of the Consistoire Central in the Synagogue Chasseloup-Laubat, in the 15th arrondissement of Paris.

 Personal life

-Louis Kahn married Anne-Marcelle Schrameck (1896 - 1965) on 11 July 1922, at the synagogue de la Victoire in Paris.
+Louis Kahn married Anne-Marcelle Schrameck (1896–1965) on 11 July 1922, at the synagogue de la Victoire in Paris.
 In 1919 she had been the first woman engineer to graduate from the École nationale supérieure des mines de Saint-Étienne (the National School of Mines of Saint-Étienne).
-The couple lived in Brest, then Saïgon then Lorient and had two sons, Pierre (1926-1997) and Jean (1931-2017).
+The couple lived in Brest, then Saigon then Lorient and had two sons, Pierre (1926–1997) and Jean (1931–2017).